Finiteness of the number of minimal atoms in Grothendieck categories: Introduction

+The atom spectrum always has the structure of a partially ordered set, and for a commutative ring $R$, the atom spectrum of $\Mod R$ is isomorphic to the prime spectrum $\Spec R$ regarded as a partially ordered set by the inclusion.
+Similarly, for a locally noetherian scheme $X$, the partial order of the atom spectrum of $\QCoh X$ coincides with the specialization order, that is, $x\leq y$ if and only if $y$ belongs to the closure of $x$.
+Therefore the minimal atoms with respect to the partial order are analogous to the irreducible components of the scheme.
+If a Grothendieck category has a noetherian generator, then there exist enough minimal atoms in the sense that each atom is greater than or equal to one of the minimal atoms (\cref{ExistenceOfMinimalAtom}).
+Our main result is stated as follows:

-\begin{Theorem} Let $\mcA$ be a Grothendieck category having a noetherian generator.
-Then there exist only finitely many minimal atoms in $\mcA$. \end{Theorem}
+\begin{Theorem}[\cref{AMinOfGrothCatWithNoethGenIsFinite} and \cref{AMinOfNoethAbelCatWithGenIsFinite}] Let $\cA$ be either a Grothendieck category having a noetherian generator or a noetherian abelian category having a generator.
+Then there are only finitely many minimal atoms in $\cA$. \end{Theorem}

-This is a far-reaching generalization of the well-known fact that every commutative noetherian ring has only finitely many minimal prime ideals.
-Since the minimal atoms are not necessarily \emph{associated atoms} of the fixed noetherian generator (\autoref{ProofForCommRing}), we shall develop another method using the notion of compressible objects, which has been studied in \cite{Goldie1,Goldie2,Mewborn,GordonRobson,Goodearl} for example.
-A key step in the proof is given by \autoref{MinimalAtomIsRepresentedByCompressibleObj} asserting that every minimal atom is represented by a compressible object.
+The main result is a generalization of the well-known fact that every commutative noetherian ring has only finitely many minimal prime ideals, but the proof is quite different because the minimal atoms are not necessarily \emph{associated atoms} of the fixed noetherian generator (\cref{ProofForCommRing}).
+We shall develop a method using the notion of a compressible object, which has been studied, for example, in \cite{MR0164991, MR0393118, MR0360715, MR0352177, MR588447}.
+A key step in the proof is \cref{MinimalAtomIsRepresentedByCompressibleObj} asserting that every minimal atom is represented by a compressible object.